oracle/python-oracledb/doc/src/api_manual/module.rst

 ``PoolGetMode``.
 They are possible values for the ``getmode`` parameters of :meth:`oracledb.create_pool()`, :meth:`oracledb.create_pool_async()`, :meth:`PoolParams.set()`, and for related attributes.
-These constants have deprecated the Session Pool mode constants that were used in cx_Oracle 8.3.
+These constants have deprecated the Session Pool mode constants that were used in the obsolete cx_Oracle driver.

 .. dbapiconstantextension::